collab-uniba/ExperienceSampling/README.md

 ![](screenshots/popup.png)

 Note: all fields except "Notes" aren't optional.
 After filling in the form, press the "Done" button to submit.
-Your data is stored in a local database and optionally<sup>[*](#sync)</sup> synched with Google Spreadsheet.
+Your data is stored in a local database and can be exported at any time from the tray menu.

+![](screenshots/export.png)

 After you close the popup window by pressing done, the timer (if not disabled) will again and the notification will appear again after the set amount of time.

-You can export your data at any time from the tray menu.

-![](screenshots/export.png)

 Select "Show retrospective" from the tray menu to show a visual representation of your data as a bubble chart, according to the [Russel Circumplex Model](https://s3.amazonaws.com/academia.edu.documents/38425675/Russell1980.pdf?response-content-disposition=inline%3B%20filename%3DRussell1980.pdf&X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAIWOWYYGZ2Y53UL3A%2F20190626%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Date=20190626T124820Z&X-Amz-Expires=3600&X-Amz-SignedHeaders=host&X-Amz-Signature=1213c8343f13b65494a57cc0cc31a3ec75d3332f1358e9c102ced93e032e3850).